Economy of Mozambique: Independent Mozambique

-The political pressure of the ideologically charged civil war, in conjunction with the excruciating need for aid and funds to finance imports, compelled FRELIMO to negotiate its first structural adjustment package (SAP) with the World Bank and the International Monetary Fund (IMF) in 1986 (commonly referred to as the Bretton Woods Institutions or International Financial Institutions—IFIs).
-The series of SAPs that followed thereafter, required privatization of major industries, less government spending, deregulation of the economy, and trade liberalization.
+In 1983, however, the Fourth Congress of FRELIMO initiated the first steps towards privatization by allowing for a partial dismantling of state farms.
+The political pressure of the ideologically charged civil war, in conjunction with the excruciating need for aid and funds to finance imports, compelled FRELIMO to negotiate its first structural adjustment package (SAP) with the World Bank and the International Monetary Fund (IMF) (commonly referred to as the Bretton Woods institutions) in 1986.
+The series of SAPs that followed thereafter required privatization of major industries, less government spending, deregulation of the economy, and trade liberalization.
 The SAPs, therefore, have essentially focused on the implementation of an unfettered free market economy.
+Throughout the 1980s and 1990s, more than 1400 privatizations of public enterprises took place.
+At the time, this was the largest privatization programme in Africa.
+The tendency towards austerity, privatization and other neoliberal reforms has continued throughout the following decades, for instance with the PARPA action plan (2001-2014) whose stated goal was the reduction of poverty.
+However, PARPA largely focused on attracting multinational corporations in sectors such as aluminium and oil.
+It has been noted that GDP growth in this period did not result in a "trickle-down" effect: in fact, the poorest segments of society have become even poorer, while public education and healthcare also suffered from the austerity measures.

+In 1995 alone, Mozambique received $1.115 billion in aid.
+In 1999, the total external debt stood at $4.8 billion.
+Fortunately, in the same year significant economic recovery did occur, as the real GDP growth rate reached 10 percent.

 Today, the economy of Mozambique continues to be dominated by agriculture.
 Major exports include prawns, cotton, cashew nuts, sugar, citrus, copra and coconuts, and timber.
 Export partners, in turn, include Spain, South Africa, Portugal, the United States, Japan, Malawi, India, and Zimbabwe.
 Imports, such as farm equipment and transport equipment, are capital goods that are worth more than agricultural products, hence Mozambique's large trade deficit.
 The country also imports food, clothing, and petroleum products.
 Import partners include South Africa, Zimbabwe, Saudi Arabia, Portugal, the United States, Japan, and India.
 In the past several years, the value of imports outweighed the value of exports by 5 to 1 or more—a factor that obliges Mozambique to depend heavily on foreign aid and loans by foreign commercial banks and the Bretton Woods Institutions (BWIs).

-In 1995 alone, Mozambique received $1.115 billion in aid.
-In 1999, the total external debt stood at $4.8 billion.
-Fortunately, in the same year significant economic recovery did occur, as the real GDP growth rate reached 10 percent.
+Due to its reliance on loans, Mozambique also continues to commit itself to the IMF's loan conditions.
+In 2024, for instance, a new support package from the IMF was coupled to requirements such as further boosting the private sector and freezing wages.
+Concurrently, Mozambique has also intensified its relations with Chinese firms and financial institutions.
+An important example is the Maputo–Katembe bridge, the longest suspension bridge in Africa, which was realized by the China Road and Bridge Corporation and with Exim loans between 2014 and 2018.
+China is said to have "become Mozambique’s top infrastructure partner" between 2014 and 2024.